 One case before the Supreme Court, Vance v.
-Ball State University,1 may resolve a circuit split concerning how to identify which employees qualify as supervisors whose actions can result in vicarious Title VII liability for hostile environment, including sexual harassment.
+Ball State University,1 may resolve a circuit split concerning how to identify which employees qualify as supervisors whose actions can result in vicarious Title VII liability for a hostile environment, including sexual harassment.

 Under established precedent, an employer is vicariously liable for severe or pervasive workplace harassment by a supervisor of the victim.
-If the supervisor took a tangible adverse employment action against the victim, the employer may be held strictly liable, but if the supervisor did not take a tangible adverse employment action, the employer may be vicariously liable.
+If the supervisor took a tangible adverse employment action against the victim, the employer may be held strictly liable, but, if the supervisor did not take a tangible adverse employment action, the employer may be vicariously liable.
 Under the latter scenario, the employer may avoid liability if it can prove it exercised reasonable care to prevent and correct harassing behavior, and the employee claiming harm unreasonably failed to take advantage of any preventive or corrective opportunities that could have avoided or reduced the harm.

-The Second, Fourth, and Ninth circuits have held that the "supervisor" liability rule applies to harassment by those whom the employer vests with authority to direct and oversee their victim's daily work.
-The First, Seventh, and Eighth circuits have articulated a "bright-line" rule, finding supervisor liability limited to those harassers who have the power to "hire, fire, demote, promote, transfer, or discipline" their victim.
+The Second, Fourth, and Ninth Circuits have held that the "supervisor" liability rule applies to harassment by those whom the employer vests with authority to direct and oversee their victim's daily work.
+The First, Seventh, and Eighth Circuits have articulated a "bright-line" rule, finding supervisor liability limited to those harassers who have the power to "hire, fire, demote, promote, transfer, or discipline" their victim.

 Also pending before the Supreme Court is Fisher v.
-University of Texas,2 an affirmative action case with the potential to upend thinking about affirmative action and employers' diversity initiatives.
-In Fisher, a white female student denied admission to the University of Texas at Austin alleges that the university discriminated against her on the basis of her race in violation of the Equal Protection Clause of the 14th Amendment.
+University of Texas,2 an affirmative action case with the potential to upend thinking about affirmative action and employer diversity initiatives.
+In Fisher, a white female student denied admission to the University of Texas at Austin alleges that the university discriminated against her on the basis of her race in violation of the Equal Protection Clause of the Fourteenth Amendment.
 The question presented is whether public universities may use affirmative action policies that take a student's race into consideration in admissions decisions.

-While it has never been lawful for an employer to make decisions concerning the terms and conditions of employment solely on the basis of minority status, employers have implemented employment practices aimed at increasing their racial and ethnic diversity, in the belief that doing so strengthens their business.
-While not an employment case, Fisher could reshape the perception of affirmative action even in private industry.
+While it has never been lawful for an employer to make decisions concerning the terms and conditions of employment solely on the basis of minority status, employers have implemented employment practices aimed at increasing their racial and ethnic diversity in the belief that doing so strengthens their business.
+While not an employment case, Fisher could reshape the perception of affirmative action, even in private industry.

 The NLRB recently ruled that comments posted on Facebook are protected in the same manner and to the same extent as comments made at the "water cooler."
-In Hispanics United of Buffalo,11 five employees posted messages, while off duty, on a Facebook page to express their strong discontent with the criticism on their job performance by one of their coworkers.
+In Hispanics United of Buffalo,12 five employees posted messages, while off duty, on a Facebook page to express their strong discontent with the criticism of their job performance by one of their coworkers.
 The employer investigated and then terminated the five employees for their violation of the company's "zero tolerance" policy against "bullying and harassment."
 The NLRB found that the termination was a violation of the NLRA and awarded the employees full reinstatement and back pay.

 Health Care Reform